Angeles, Philippines: What to pack, what to wear, and when to go [2024]

 December

-If you go to Angeles in December, you will notice that it is really hot and extremely rainy.
-Expect it to rain almost every day.
+If you are traveling to Angeles in December, you will notice that it is consistently hot and extremely rainy.
+Expect it to rain almost every day of the month.
 Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: